Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Numerical experiments

 \section{Numerical experiments}

-We compare the proposed F-AB-GMRES preconditioned by Kaczmarz-type methods as inner iterations with AB-GMRES preconditioned by NE-SOR inner iterations~\cite{MH13, MH15} in terms of the central processing unit (CPU) time by numerical experiments on underdetermined and overdetermined problems.
+We compare the proposed F-AB-GMRES preconditioned by Kaczmarz-type methods as inner iterations with AB-GMRES preconditioned by NE-SOR inner iterations~\cite{MH15} in terms of the central processing unit (CPU) time by numerical experiments on underdetermined and overdetermined problems.

 Table~\ref{tab:1} gives the number of rows $m$, the number of columns $n$, the density of the nonzero elements, the rank and the condition number $\kappa(A)$ on the overdetermined test matrices.
 The matrices RANDL$i$, $i=1,2,\ldots,6$ were randomly generated using the MATLAB function \texttt{sprandn}, as in~\cite{HYI10,MH13,MH15}.
+The illc1850, gen and photogrammetry2 are full-rank matrices from~\cite{DH11}.
 The Maragal$\_j$, $j= 3,4,5$ are rank-deficient matrices from~\cite{DH11}.
 These matrices were transposed to form underdetermined problems.
 Table~\ref{tab:1} shows the effective size of the matrices after removing all zero rows.
 (If the matrix $A$ has a zero row, then the Kaczmarz-type methods can not work.)
-The rank and condition number were computed using the MATLAB functions \texttt{sprank}~\cite{FL} and \texttt{svd}.
+The condition number was computed using the MATLAB function \texttt{svd}.